leishu-qiu/Malloc/README.md

 ## The main code is contained in mm.c.

 HOW TO RUN: Use the provided Makefile to compile the program.
-The main code is contained in mm.c.
 Run mdriver to test the memory allocation compaction.

 ## 1. Strategy for Maintaining Compaction: